Fresh Strawberry Syrup

 • Can & Process – *NOTE – Syrup thickened with cornstarch CAN NOT be safely canned.
 Strawberry syrup is easiest to can when the syrup is still piping hot from being on the stove.
 Prepare and sanitize pint-sized canning jars and add 1 teaspoon lemon juice to the bottom of the jars (if using 8 oz. jars, just use ½ teaspoon lemon juice).
 Add hot syrup and place lids over the top.
 Process in a water bath canner for 10-12 minutes, remove from canner and allow to cool until lids seal.
 Store in a cool, dark place for up to 1 year.

-Frequently Asked Questions about Strawberry Syrup
+Questions about Fresh Strawberry Syrup

 What does IHOP use for strawberry syrup?